London, KY Slip & Fall Lawyer

-At Bentley, George & Sparks, our London slip and fall attorneys have decades of experiencing fighting for the rights of wrongfully injured clients throughout Central and Eastern Kentucky.
+At Bruce Bentley, Attorney At Law, our London slip and fall attorneys have decades of experiencing fighting for the rights of wrongfully injured clients throughout Central and Eastern Kentucky.
 We will work together to come up with the best legal strategy based on your personal needs and fight for your right to compensation—even against large corporations and in court if we have to.

 To learn more, contact us to schedule your free case evaluation.

 Who Is Liable for Slip & Fall Accidents?

 Slip and fall accidents fall under the legal category of premises liability, which holds property owners responsible for maintaining their premises.
 Property owners owe what is known as a “duty of care” to anyone who visits their space for any reason.
 What this means is that homeowners, grocery store chains, apartment complex managers, and any other person or company who owns and/or manages property must do their best to keep the premises safe and in good repair.
 If something does go wrong, they are responsible for either fixing it right away or putting up warning signs and/or barricades to keep people away from the danger.
 If they neglect to do so and this negligence results in injury or death, then they can be sued.